 §745.471.
 What types of permits need to be renewed?

-(a) A full license, certificate, and registration will expire if it is not renewed.
+(a) A full license, certification, or registration will expire if it is not renewed.

 (b) There are no renewal requirements for a compliance certificate or listing.

 §745.473.
-When do I need to apply to renew my full license, certificate, or registration?
+When do I need to apply to renew my full license, certification, or registration?

-(a) If your permit is subject to renewal as outlined in §745.471 of this title (relating to What types of permits need to be renewed?), you must do so every two years. (b) During the year that you must renew your permit, your renewal period:
+(a) If your permit is subject to renewal as outlined in §745.471 of this division (relating to What types of permits need to be renewed?), you must apply to renew your permit every two years after the date we issue your full permit.

+(b) If your operation is under an enforcement action described in §745.8603 of this chapter (relating to What enforcement actions may Licensing recommend or impose?), you must still timely apply to renew your permit.

+(c) During the year that you must renew your permit, your renewal period:

-(1) begins 60 calendar days before the anniversary of when we issued your full permit to you; and
+(1) Begins 60 calendar days before the anniversary of when we issued your full permit to you; and

-(2) ends on the date of the anniversary.
+(2) End on the date of the anniversary.

-(b) If you are late in applying for the renewal of your permit, you have 30 additional calendar days after your renewal period to apply for renewal.
+(d) If you are late in applying for the renewal of your permit, you have 30 additional calendar days after your renewal period to apply for the renewal.

-(c) If we issued your permit on or after December 1, 2017, you must apply to renew it two years from the date we issued it to you and every two years thereafter.

-(d) If we issued your permit to you prior to December 1, 2017, your first renewal period as described in subsection (a) of this rule will occur in:

-(1) 2018 if we issued your permit to you in an even-numbered year; or

-(2) 2019 if we issued your permit to you in an odd-numbered year.

 §745.475.
 What does a completed renewal application for a permit include?

-(a) A completed renewal application includes the following information:
+(a) A completed renewal application includes:

 (1) Verification that the following information is current and accurate:

-(A) Your operation's basic information on theDFPS website;
+(A) Your operation's basic information on Licensing’s consumer website;

 (B) The list of controlling persons at your operation;